tjohann/ambient_tracking_with_raspi/amtrack/README.md

 Database
 --------

-For further checks, a sqlite database is on the device (/home/ambiet/ambient_data.db).
-It stores the values for future use.
+For further working, a sqlite database is on the device (/home/ambient/ambient_data.db).
+It stores the values for future use like a webserver with the a dataplot.